-B. Statutory and Administrative, National and Department Requirements for HUD Recipients
+B. Administrative, National and Department Policy Requirements and Terms for HUD Recipients Financial Assistance Awards

 For this NOFO, the following Administrative, National and Department Policy Requirements and Terms for HUD Financial Assistance Awards apply.
-(Please select the linked text to read the detailed description of each applicable requirement).

 1. Unless otherwise specified, these non-discrimination and equal opportunity authorities and other requirements apply to all NOFOs.
 Please read the following requirements carefully as the requirements are different among HUD's programs.